 Does harvesting beeswax hurt bees?
 I do not think it does.
 No reputable beekeeper ever takes all the wax in a hive.

-Consider adding this completely natural wax to your skin care regime and enjoy the benefits that beeswax has to offer.
-Some studies report that it may help control eczema and other skin irritations.
+Consider adding this completely natural wax to your skin care regime and enjoy the benefits it has to offer.
+Some studies report that it may help control eczema and psoriasis.

 In addition to soothing that dry, itchy skin, you can also eat beeswax if you want to.
 Though let me warn you that is just passes through the digestive system.
 You can’t live off of it.